magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 Block calls from this expression
 --------------------------------

-| Set to yes to block calls that matches with the above regular expression
+| Set to yes to block calls that matches with the above regular expression.